10 Reasons Why OKRs Fail

 OKRs without a strong foundation crumble, just like a sandcastle washed away by the tide.
 This happens when teams rush into setting OKRs without aligning systems, culture, or priorities.

-Avoid It: Focus on building a solid foundation by aligning organizational goals, fostering a supportive culture, and ensuring every team understands the “why” behind the OKRs.
+Avoid It: Focus on building a solid foundation by aligning organizational goals, fostering a supportive culture, and ensuring every team understands the "why" behind the OKRs.
+Implementing goal setting software can help establish this foundation.

 Example: A fast-growing e-commerce startup set aggressive OKRs to double revenue within a quarter but lacked the systems to handle increased orders.
 The result?
 Missed delivery deadlines, customer dissatisfaction, and employee burnout.